-MCM Comic Con events are the UK and Ireland’s most exciting pop culture shows, and the only UK-based events that bring together such a broad scope of popular culture categories including gaming, movies, anime, comics and more.
+MCM Comic Con events bring together a broad scope of popular culture categories including gaming, movies, anime, comics and more.
 We took my stepson to his first at the ExCeL centre in London last year and he absolutely loved it: the happy atmosphere, the huge number of friendly people, the amazing costumes and the sheer mayhem of the place.

 Later Levels (@LaterLevels) October 28, 2017